Jenna’s Thyroid Cancer Story: Papillary, Stage 2, Metastatic

 “Good cancer” guilt

-So you feel so guilty because you have cancer but you don’t have a severe form of cancer like someone that god forbid has lymphoma, breast cancer, that has leukemia where you know they have to go through chemo and take such a toll on their bodies.
+So you feel so guilty because you have cancer but you don’t have a severe form of cancer like someone that god forbid has lymphoma, breast cancer, leukemia where you know they have to go through chemo and take such a toll on their bodies.
 They’re still in the room with you and they’re smiling.

 That gave me a sense of guilt.
 How could you be so upset when there’s people around you that have it so much worse than you kind of thing.
 That’s not a good mindset to have all the time.